Frequently Asked Questions

 Can my family visit?

 Yes, family members are an important part of the rehabilitation process.
-On With Life suggests ending visits by 10 PM so you or your loved one can rest for the night; however, we understand there may be exceptions.
+Our current visiting hours are 8 am to 8 pm so you or your loved one can rest for the night; however, we understand there may be exceptions.

 Where will my family stay?